 Employee Questions (Student Misconduct)

-All Responsible Employees who receive a report of Sexual Misconduct must share that information with the Title IX Coordinator and/or a Deputy Coordinator and cannot maintain confidentiality.
+All Responsible Employees who receive a report of Sexual Misconduct must share that information with the Title IX Coordinator and cannot maintain confidentiality.
 The only exceptions are staff of a counseling or health center or individuals who are associated with the University in the role of a pastoral counselor or confidential advisor.

-Academic Advisors, Resident Advisors, Members of Student Government Associations, and individuals serving as responsible persons at a University-affiliated activity (including students and volunteers) must also report to the Title IX Coordinator.
+Academic Advisors, Resident Advisors, Members of Student Government Associations, student organization advisors and individuals serving as responsible persons for University-affiliated activities (including students and volunteers) must also report to the Title IX Coordinator.

 - If you have a present safety crisis or emergency, contact 911.

-- Disclose that you are not confidential and will have to report to the Title IX Coordinator.
+- Disclose to the person reporting to you that you are not confidential and will have to share their information with the Title IX Coordinator.
 Explain that you do not have access to all the relevant services and resources, and the Title IX Coordinator will provide them with more information.

 - Offer to connect them with confidential resources if they prefer to speak to someone who is not required to report to Title IX (UHV Counseling Center).

-- Explain that you are there to help by listening, documenting and connecting them with additional resources.
+- Explain that you are there to help by listening, documenting their concerns and connecting them with additional resources.

-- If you are not sure what issue to address, try asking some of the suggested questions below.
+- If you are not sure what issue to address, try asking some of the suggested questions in the next section below.

 - Avoid making the person feel like you do not want to talk to them.
-Avoid victim-blaming by questions or comments of doubt about their judgment, decision-making or contents of their report.
-Fact-finding should be conducted only by trauma-informed, trained investigators.
+Avoid victim-blaming by asking questions about their judgment or decision-making or making comments.
+To encourage them to share their concern, avoid expressions of doubt about the contents of their report.
+Once you have the basic facts of a situation, allow trained professionals to gather additional information.
+Detailed fact-finding should be conducted only by trauma-informed investigators.

-- Thank the person for coming forward and refer them to relevant resources (Title IX Office, Counseling and/or campus security).
+- Thank the person for coming forward and refer them to relevant resources (such as Title IX Office, Counseling and/or campus security).

 Call 911 in an emergency or seek appropriate medical attention.
 If a student needs a sexual assault exam, there is no deadline to receive treatment for injuries or infections.
 However, they must have an exam at a hospital within 96 hours for evidence collection for possible DNA evidence.
 Elena Torres, UHV's Confidential Advisor at the Counseling Center is certified to accompany individuals to exams.